Severson-Group/eMach/docs/source/code.rst

 Analyzer modules should be located within ``mach_eval/analyzers`` and then placed within the appropriate subdirectory.

-An analyzer module may contain multiple analyzers.
+An analyzer module may contain multiple analyzers if they are interdependent.
 Each analyzer must consist of the following classes:

 1. At least one Problem class
 2. One Analyzer class
+3. Results class

 Problem Class
 *******************************************